Dog & Cat Desexing Doncaster

 - Desexing your pet can eliminate the problem of antisocial behaviour and aggression, especially in male animals.

-- Desexing your pet can reduce the risk of them trying to escape to mate and potentially being injured, killed, or going missing.
+- By desexing your pet, you can avoid the significant risk of them trying to escape to mate and potentially being injured, killed, or going missing.

-- If you desex your pet, you can prevent the occurrence of fighting with other animals of the same sex and species, especially male cats.
+- Desexing your pet can reduce the risk of fighting with other animals of the same sex and species, especially male cats.

 Common questions we are asked include:

-If you desex your pet, their personality will remain the same, but it can decrease aggression in male animals.
+Desexing your pet won't affect their personality, but it can decrease aggression in male animals.
 Your male dog is likely to behave better around other male dogs and male cats are less likely to fight.
 Male animals can also become friendlier toward their owners, especially male cats.
 All pets are less likely to try to escape and roam.
 The guarding instinct is retained, so your dog will continue to guard you and your house.

 In Australia, having a litter does not improve your cat or dog's personality or happiness.
 Unwanted kittens and puppies are still put down, so it is not recommended to have litters unless they are wanted and can be cared for.
 Early desexing also reduces the risk of mammary tumours in female dogs.